eLyiN/WikiNecro/Getting-Started.md

 #### Setup
 1. Open `NecroBot for Pokemon Go.sln`.
 2. Right click on `PoGo.NecroBot.CLI` and click on `Set as Startup Project`.
-3. Press `CTRL + F5` and close the window asap
+3. Press `CTRL + F5` and close the window
-4. Open the `config.json` located at `NecroBot\PoGo.NecroBot.CLI\bin\Debug\config` with your favourite text-editor
-5. Enter the *DefaultLatitude* and *DefaultLongitude* which can be found [here](http://mondeca.com/index.php/en/any-place-en) or via googleMaps.
-6. change the other settings as you need them
-7. if you want to change the AuthType to PTC Open the `auth.json` located at `NecroBot\PoGo.NecroBot.CLI\bin\Debug\config` with your favourite text-editor and change AuthType to `ptc` for Pokémon Trainer Club and add your login credentials
+4. Edit NecroBot\PoGo.NecroBot.CLI\bin\Debug\Config\auth.json
+5. Edit AuthType to be "google" for Google, "ptc" for Ptc
+6. Edit your password and username when choosing PTC login
+7. Save the auth.json file
+8. Edit NecroBot\PoGo.NecroBot.CLI\bin\Debug\Config\config.json with your desired settings
+ * More details on these settings can be found [here](https://github.com/NecronomiconCoding/NecroBot/wiki/Config)
+9. Put your latitude and longitude values in the `DefaultLatitude` and `DefaultLongitude` variables
+ * You can find GPS coordinates [here](http://mondeca.com/index.php/en/any-place-en) to fit your desired location.
+10. Save the config.json file
-8. Press `CTRL + F5` and follow the instructions.
+11. Press `CTRL + F5` and follow the instructions.
-9. Have fun!

 **NOTE:** If PogoProtos is missing: Its in the packages folder, just right click the CLI -> Add Reference -> Browse (tab) -> Browse (button) -> go to the packages folder in the root directory and find the PogoProtos
 ***